9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 It’s made of plastic, and it’s a little larger than you might expect to see on a mirrorless camera lens.

-There is quite a deep gap between the metallic lens mount and the rear optical element.
+A deep gap exists between the metallic lens mount and the rear optical element.

 It’s lightweight today, coming in at only 160 grams; the filter size is small, only 49 millimeters.